jasonwilliams/anki/README.md

 - Better feedback for what happened during Send to Anki (# cards created, # unchanged, etc)
 - System to designate files/dirs for exclusion/inclusion on Send All
 - Add option so that card updates are in place, leaving the learning meta data.
+- Cards deleted from Markdown files will delete in Anki.
+On SendAll, display a Markdown->Anki deck diff popup with option to user to remove cards that are no longer represented in the markdown files.
+- Display hover-over link to show the corresponding Anki card in the guiBrowser.
+I imagine this similar to Yomichan little book icon, except appearing at the end of the header lines.

 ## Known Issues